Hisham bin Mohammed: Life

 Moulay Hisham was a son of Sidi Mohammed III and his wife Princess Lalla Fatima bint Suleiman.
 He was proclaimed Sultan in 1792 by the Marrakesh inhabitants, the Rhamna and the Houz tribes during the reign of Sultan Moulay Yazid.
 At Tâzkourt happened a battle between Moulay Hisham and his half-brother Sultan Moulay Zayid who was victorious but perished few days later on February 23, 1792, succumbing to an injury.
 When Moulay Yazid died in 1792, Moulay Sulayman was proclaimed Sultan in Fez and in 1797 Moulay Hicham was abandoned by his supporters who recognized Moulay Sulayman as their legitimate sovereign and abnegated Moulay Hicham as their sultan.
 As a fallen sovereign, he initially found asylum at zaouia el-Cherradi, before being assigned a residence in Rabat by Moulay Sulayman, until he was granted permission to travel to Marrakesh where he died.
-Moulay Hicham was the father of Sultan Moulay Abderrahmane, Moulay Sulayman's designed heir.
+Moulay Hicham and his wife a lady of the Jirari family are the parents of Sultan Moulay Abderrahmane, Moulay Sulayman's designed heir.